Calder\'on-Zygmund theory with noncommuting kernels via $H_1^c$: Proof of Lemma

-\textbf{Acknowledgement.} The first author was supported by Grant SEV-2015-0554-19-3 funded by MCIN/AEI/10.13039/501100011033 and by ESF Investing in your future.
+The first author was supported by Grant SEV-2015-0554-19-3 funded by MCIN/AEI/10.13039/501100011033 and by ESF Investing in your future.
 In addition, he was partially supported by Grant PID 2019-107914GB-I00 (MCIN PI J. Parcet), and by the Madrid Government Program V under PRICIT Grant SI1/PJI/2019-00514.
+The second author was supported by ANR-19-CE40-0002.